tonoli/Arty-eStore/README.md

 ## Set up

 ### Install
 First you need to run an Apache server on your computer.
-You can for instance install <a href="https://www.mamp.info/en"> MAMP </a>
+You can for instance install <a href="https://www.mamp.info/en"> MAMP </a>.
+In the configutation of MAMP you can define the port connected to the folder ```htdocs``` you can define **8080**.

+Now fellows follow the following instructions :

-Open your terminal
+* Open your terminal
 ```
 cd /Applications/MAMP/htdocs/
 ```